-The committee was formed by the Board of Directors of the company on 10th August, 2020 to review the Company's proposed capital budget, Finances, Investments, requirement of fund/loans and liaisoning with Banks/lenders with the power to approve the new/revised facilities/limits for the company as sanctioned/to be sanctioned by Banks/lenders.
-During the year ended on 31st March, 2022, one committee meetings were held on 06.08.2021.
-The details are as follows:
+The committee was formed by the Board of Directors of the company on 10th August, 2022 to review the Company's proposed capital budget, Finances, Investments, requirement of fund/loans and liaisoning with Banks/lenders with the power to approve the new/revised facilities/ limits for the company as sanctioned/to be sanctioned by Banks/ lenders.
+During the year ended on 31st March, 2023.
+No committee meetings was held as per the details given as follows: